 - Highest Risk: Campers mix between groups and do not remain spaced apart.
 All campers are not from the local geographic area (e.g., community, town, city, or county).

-COVID-19 is mostly spread by respiratory droplets released when people talk, cough, or sneeze.
-It is thought that the virus may spread to hands from a contaminated surface and then to the nose or mouth, causing infection.
+COVID-19 is mostly spread through close contact by respiratory droplets released when people talk, sing, breathe, sneeze, or cough.
+Although less likely, it is possible that people can get COVID-19 by touching a surface or object that has the virus on it and then touching their own eyes, nose, or mouth.
 Therefore, personal prevention practices (such as hand washing, staying home when sick) and environmental cleaning and disinfection are important.

 Staying Home when Appropriate

 - Camp staff and campers who are sick or have recently had close contact with a person with COVID-19 should not attend camp.